shuaizhu23/183_final/README.md

 The design choice is made to imitate a old reliable notebook kept by an adventurer, the user.

-## Database:
+## Database Explanation:
 There are three main tables in my Database Schema:
-**Adventurer**: stores full name, progress/exp, battlepass level

-**Tasks**: task_title, task_done, task_img,
-created_by (references user, so a deleted user means his tasks are also wiped) , task_difficulty, task_xp

 **Ratings**
 task_id (points to task)
 task_difficulty, integer
 rater (points to specific task, so a deleted task will cleanup ratings which now point to nothing)

-to minimize databse load I calcualate a lot of things with client side javascript such as bp level by flooring bp xp divided by level xp cap.

-One consideration is that each user may have multiple accounts, so they multiple adventurers can be linked to one oauth gmail account.
+One consideration is that each user may have multiple accounts, so multiple adventurers can be linked to one oauth gmail account with the userid connection many to one.

+**Adventurer**: userid, which points to user and has on delete cascade stores full name - to minimize database calls to user table progress or xp - level is calculated with this to minimize db calls rolls - field for future implementation of slot machine

+**Tasks**: task_title,
+task_done,
+task_img,
+task_difficulty,
+task_xp, these fields are critical to represent a task card created_by (references user, so a deleted user means his tasks are also wiped)

+I calculate a lot of things with client side javascript such as battle pass level by flooring bpxp divided by level xp cap.

 ## Implementation
 The main component of this app is a card that displays the created task.
 I needed to create re-usable card for each tasks which displayed all the task information in a clean and intuitive way.
-I wanted a lot of interactvity in the task card including being able to edit the image, rating, and task title.
+I wanted a lot of interactivity in the task card including being able to edit the image, rating, and task title.

 Of course to keep things secure, only the owner of a task is able to edit it.
 With both checks on client side and signed urls.